Marine Litter and Plastics Accounting

 Beach and coastal stocks

-Beach litter is the most accessible stock for monitoring, with established survey methodologies[30].
-Stock accounts record:
+Beach litter is the most accessible stock for monitoring, with established survey methodologies[25].
+Stock accounts record mass or item counts per unit area (beach length, surface area), aggregated to total coastal stock and disaggregated by material category.

-Beach stock accounts must recognise that beaches are dynamic interfaces where:
+Beach stock accounts recognise that beaches are dynamic interfaces:

-Clean-up activities should be recorded as economic flows (environmental protection expenditure under CEPA 3) and their effect on beach stocks quantified[31].
-This links marine litter accounts to environmental expenditure accounts addressed in TG-3.7 Governance Accounts.
+Clean-up activities should be recorded as economic flows (environmental protection expenditure under CEPA 3) and their effect on beach stocks quantified[26].
+This links to environmental expenditure accounts in TG-3.7 Governance Accounts.

 Floating litter stocks